bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 > better place to look at the  messages exchanged between client and broker
 > would be in the Java link above.

-The recommendation is to use JSON codec for schema messages.
+The recommendation is to use the JSON codec for schema messages.
 Other encodings like BER, XML, etc are also supported but not recommended.
 C++ SDK uses the [`baljsn`](https://github.com/bloomberg/bde/tree/main/groups/bal/baljsn) codec for JSON encoding, and Java SDK uses [`gson`](https://github.com/google/gson)